Citi taps Drury to lead newly launched Tech & Comms franchise - memo

+FinanceCiti taps Drury to lead newly launched Tech & Comms franchise - memo

-LONDON (Reuters) - Citigroup has tasked one of its most senior London-based bankers with leading its new technology and communications franchise as the sector benefits from a wave of deals triggered by digital disruption.
+Citigroup (C.N) has tasked one of its most senior London-based bankers with leading its new technology and communications franchise as the sector benefits from a wave of deals triggered by digital disruption.

 British-born Philip Drury, who has been leading Citi's banking, capital markets and advisory business across Europe, the Middle East and Africa since 2018, will quit London to take on a new global role as Tech & Comms' head out of San Francisco.